buchupally/aws_iot_tunnel_ssh/README.md

 ## Docker image for AWS IoT Secure Tunnel ssh client
 [AWS IoT Secure Tunneling](https://docs.aws.amazon.com/iot/latest/developerguide/secure-tunneling.html) requires a localproxy which needs to be built from sources.
-This Docker images uses a pre-built image from [https://github.com/t04glovern/aws-greener-grass](https://github.com/t04glovern/aws-greener-grass) so we can ssh from Windows/Mac desktops without having to build from sources.
+This Docker image uses a pre-built localproxy from [https://github.com/t04glovern/aws-greener-grass](https://github.com/t04glovern/aws-greener-grass) so we can ssh from Windows/Mac desktops without having to build from sources.

 ### Usage